Walker wakes Yanks with HR, Boston's AL East bash waits | New Country 923

 Batting from the left side, Walker golfed a no-doubter in the seventh inning off Ryan Brasier for the Yankees’ third hit of the game and a 3-1 lead.
 Walker dropped his bat, admired the shot for a moment and then pointed into the Yankees dugout as he jogged to first base.

+Judge hit a pop fly to the warning track but finished 0 for 4.
+He looked sharp in his at-bats, though, and gave the struggling Yankees an emotional lift amid a dreary stretch of the season — New York had dropped 10 of 17.

+“He was running around like a Little Leaguer in here today ready to play,” Walker said.
+“He was anxious as I’ve seen him all year.”

-New York entered the night with a 1 1/2-game lead over Oakland for the top AL wild card.
-The A’s hosted the Angels later.
+New York increased its lead to 2 ½ games over Oakland for the top AL wild card.

 Boston is trying to clinch the AL East at Yankee Stadium for the second time in three years.
-The Red Sox lead the Yankees by 10 1/2 games and entered the night with a magic number of four over the Astros to lock up baseball’s best record.
+The Red Sox lead the Yankees by 10 1/2 games and have a magic number of four over the Astros to lock up baseball’s best record.

+“We’ll try again tomorrow and see what happens,” Red Sox manager Alex Cora said.

-The game started about six hours after it was supposed to begin.
-Originally scheduled for 1:05 p.m., it was pushed back earlier in the morning because heavy rain was in the forecast.
+Originally scheduled for 1:05 p.m., the start was pushed back earlier in the morning because heavy rain was in the forecast.

+The teams combined for eight hits, and the game got a sloppy finish.

 Britton had two on in the ninth after Brock Holt walked and Christian Vazquez reached when second baseman Gleyber Torres was unable to handle a wide feed from third on the first potential game-ending double play.
 Britton then scooped a short grounder by Sam Travis and threw it into center field with runners at first and third, allowing Holt to score.
-Ian Kinsler followed with an almost identical ball back to Britton, and the left-hander hit the target this time for the final two outs.
+Ian Kinsler followed with an almost identical ball back to Britton, and the left-hander hit the target this time for the final two outs to finish his sixth save.

-The Yankees had dropped 10 of 17, including a series defeat to Toronto over the weekend capped by Dellin Betances’ blown save in the eighth inning Sunday.

-The bullpen had no such issues against their archrival.
-Chad Green (8-2) and David Robertson relieved J.A.
-Happ and got the ball to Britton, who capped a five-hitter for his sixth save.
+“A little frustration,” Yankees manager Aaron Boone said.
+“But also knowing that the way Zach was throwing the ball, he was going to get another opportunity at it.”

+Boston reliever Brandon Workman (6-1) walked two in the seventh before Walker took Brasier deep.

 Happ was nearly as good in muffling the Red Sox once again, allowing an unearned run over six innings.
 He entered as one of only four pitchers since 1923 to allow two or fewer earned runs over 10 straight starts against Boston — the others were Gaylord Perry, Randy Johnson and Bruce Howard.
 Happ has a 1.76 ERA in his past 11 starts against the Red Sox.

+Chad Green (8-2) and David Robertson then got the ball to Britton.

-Boston went ahead 1-0 with an unearned run in the third.
-Ian Kinsler reached on a single, took second on Happ’s balk, went to third on a passed ball by Gary Sanchez then scored on a sacrifice fly to right by J.D.
-Martinez.
+Boston went ahead 1-0 with an unearned run in the third that followed a balk by Happ and a passed ball by Gary Sanchez.

 Sanchez was booed after grounding out weakly to the pitcher in the fifth inning.
-He went 0 for 2 with a walk.
+He went 0 for 2 with a walk to drop his batting average to .187.

-Walker’s home run was his 10th, giving New York 11 players with double-digit homers.
-That ties a major league record, last achieved by Houston last season.
-Luke Voit has seven homers and is probably the Yankees’ best bet to break the mark.

 STAR-CROSSED